zyla/miniruby/README.md

 end
 ```

-Statement and expression syntax is similar to Ruby, but there are no infix operators except `=` (assignment).
+Expression syntax is similar to Ruby, but there are no infix operators except `=` (assignment).
+Statements and expressions are the same syntactic category.

 ## What is implemented